 TGax editor: This document includes changes that are not related to the above CIDs.
 These changes were either missing in documents approved in the past (which were motion during previous meetings) or are required to fix ambiguities in the spec.

 TGax Editor: Please move the contents of this section to the end of section 27.5.5.6 and delete this section:

-Acknowledgment for random access

-An AP shall respond with a Multi-STA BlockAck Frame in an SU PPDU if the AP receives a Management frame, such as Association Request frame, which is sent by the unassociated non-AP HE STA through OFDMA random access.

 Additional considerations for unassociated STAs

 TGax Editor: Please modify the following paragraphs in this section as follows: